The Long Good Friday: Awards and nominations

+Legacy

-The Long Good Friday was number 21 on the British Film Institute's list of the "BFI Top 100 British films" list.
+The Long Good Friday is regarded as a classic, and one of the best British films ever made.
+It was number 21 on the British Film Institute's list of the "BFI Top 100 British films" list.
+In 2010, The Guardian ranked it the 20th best crime film of all time.
 In 2016, Empire ranked The Long Good Friday 19th on its list of "The 100 Best British films".

 Unproduced sequel

 Keeffe wrote a sequel, Black Easter Monday, set 20 years after the events of the first film.
 It opens with Shand escaping from the IRA after police pull his car over.
 Shand retires to Jamaica, then returns to stop the Yardies from taking over the East End.
 The film was never made.
 In one of his last interviews, Keeffe seemed unconcerned by that: "In some ways, I’m glad we didn't, because sequels are usually diminishing returns.
 To put it up there with Casablanca, no one wants Casablanca II."